Five Tunisian migrants die in shipwreck

 “A migrant boat carrying dozens capsized on Saturday off the coast of Monastir ...
 Naval forces rescued 49 Tunisian migrants and recovered five bodies of Tunisian migrants,” a naval official told Reuters.

-People traffickers make use of Tunisia’s proximity to the Italian island of Lampedusa to ship migrants there.
-Tunisian authorities have rescued dozens of people traveling in unsafe boats in the past few weeks.
+Boat smugglers make use of Tunisia’s proximity to the Italian island of Lampedusa to ship migrants there, with Tunisian authorities rescuing dozens of people travelling in unsafe boats in the past few weeks.

-Most traffickers prefer to operate out of neighboring Libya to exploit a security vacuum in a country split by a power struggle between two governments.
+Most boat smugglers prefer to operate out of Libya to exploit a security vacuum in the neighbouring country struggling with a power dispute between two governments.

-On Saturday, authorities in Tripoli detained 580 migrants from sub-Saharan countries who had been waiting at a farm for smugglers to ship them to Italy, a security official said.

-“We found telecommunication devices like GPS, three Thuraya (satellite) phones, 10 local mobiles, computers and life jackets,” said Abd Al-Naser Azzam, spokesman for a police unit combat ting illegal migration.

 A month after nearly 900 migrants drowned in the worst Mediterranean shipwreck in living memory, the flow of people desperate to reach a better life in Europe has accelerated as people smugglers take advantage of calmer seas.